-Southwestern Christian University School of Humanities and Education 2022-2023 Undergraduate Academic Catalog
+Southwestern Christian University School of Humanities and Education 2023-2024 Undergraduate Academic Catalog

-Electives 2 Total B.A. in Music Performance Program Credit Hours 120 Grade of "C" or better.
-Grade of "B" required.
-NOTE: Proficiencies in keyboard and music vocabulary are required.
+To otal B.A. in Music Performance Program Credit Hours 120 Grade of "C" or better.
+Grade of "B" required. ' NOTE: Proficiencies in keyboard and music vocabulary are required.
 NOTE: Recital attendance and performance are required.

-Southwestern Christian University School of Humanities and Education 2022-2023 Undergraduate Academic Catalog
+Southwestern Christian University School of Humanities and Education 2023-2024 Undergraduate Academic Catalog